 The College entered into a Collaboration Agreement (the "Agreement") with Higher Education Partners, LLC (the "Company") in fiscal year 2011.
-The Company facilitates the expansion of the College's academic and degree program offerings through the provision of turn-key facilities, currently directed towards healthcare professionals.
-The Company assists the College with the implementation of the programs and the development of technology enabling the programs to be offered through a combination of on-site and on-line learning.
-The College is responsible for developing the curriculum and programs of study and all administrative services related to offering educational courses including admitting and enrolling students and the hiring of faculty.
+The Company facilitated the expansion of the College's academic and degree program offerings through the provision of turn-key facilities, currently directed towards healthcare professionals.
+The Company assisted the College with the implementation of the programs and the development of technology enabling the programs to be offered through a combination of on-site and on-line learning.